pfeiferd/genestrip-db-exp/README.md

 5) `sh ./download_ku_microbial_db.sh` downloads and installs the [MicrobialDB](https://benlangmead.github.io/aws-indexes/k2) for KrakenUniq.
 6) `sh ./make_ku_viraldb.sh` creates a complete viral DB for KrakenUniq.
 This incurs a download of viral genomes from the RefSeq.
 7) `sh ./make_ku_human_virusdb.sh` creates a human virus DB for KrakenUniq.
 This incurs a download of viral genomes from the RefSeq.

+## Running the experiments (without performance experiments)

-8) Finally `sh ./runexps.sh` runs all the experiments and produces related result files right under `genestrip-db-exp/data`.
+`sh ./runexps.sh` runs all the experiments and produces related result files right under `genestrip-db-exp/data`.
 Beware: This incurs a download of all viral and bacterial genomes from the RefSeq and triggers the generation of three Genestrip databases.

-(There are additional scripts, files and folders that are currently not used to produce the experiments' results.)

 ## Performance experiments

+### DB generation performance

 To run the database generation-experiments on *macOS*, please `cd` to `genestrip-db-exp/bin` and execute `sh ./run_gendb_perf_exps_ios.sh`